vic21984/Victoria-Universalis/README.md

 # Victoria Universalis Mod

-This mod reworks the core gameplay of vanilla Victoria 2 and introduces new mechanics, such as the ability to dynamically target provinces for province events, a national idea system that allows players to choose from a list of bonuses to their country, and a player country to player country market that allows two players to bypass the world market and trade certain goods directly between each other.
+This mod reworks the core gameplay of vanilla Victoria 2 and introduces new mechanics, such as the ability to dynamically target provinces for province events, a national idea system that allows players to choose from a list of bonuses to their country, and the addition of several generic decisions available to every country that give the player a greater degree of control over the economy and population.

 The economy has been extensively overhauled as well, with most RGO unemployment and economic crashes being eliminated by the addition of a world bank reserve.
 The world bank is an unplayable country that has banker POPs which have almost unlimited demand for RGO goods and an almost infinite gold income.
 These POPs will buy any excess RGO goods that get produced from the rest of the world, thereby eliminating unemployment due to overproduction of goods from the game.
 The world bank is set to always be last in the rankings, which forces their POPs to buy goods only after every other country has gotten a chance to buy goods.